ingebrethsenrm/eol-lookup/README.md

 ## Usage

-1. ** Prerequisites**
+1. **Prerequisites**
     * Python 3 (https://www.python.org/downloads/)

 2. **Setup**
     * Download or clone this repository.
-    * Create a CSV file named 'eol-list.csv' in the same directory as the script.
+    * Use the included CSV file, or create your own.
 Populate it with product IDs and EOL dates int the format:
         ```
         product_id,YYYYMMDD
         ```

 3. ***Run the script***
-    *Ececute from the command line:
+    * Ececute from the command line:
         ```bash
         python eol-lookup.py <product_id> [-f <output_format>] [-i]
         ```